(Note: This topic is being revised for Prism 2.0; check back later for an update.)

 Initialize servers in the proper order, starting with the PrismHQ server at the top of the hierarchy and then POAs, and then store servers.

-Click the Initializations tab on the RIL Dashboard.
-Select the RIL server in the dropdown and click Start Initialization.
+Click the Initializations tab.
+Select the desired server in the dropdown and click Start Initialization.

 You will see a screen that enables you to select the servers to initialize and the profile to use for the initialization.
 Select the checkbox for the server and select the Profile you created in the dropdown.
 Click the Start button.